sjoulbak/companion_forms/README.md

 ### Manual installation
 Download File

-1.Download Companion Forms.
+ * Download Companion Forms.

-2.Upload the 'Companion Forms' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+ * Upload the 'Companion Forms' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)

-3.Activate Companion Forms from your Plugins page.
+ * Activate Companion Forms from your Plugins page.

 ## License
 The WordPress plugin Companion Forms is licensed under the GPL v2 or later.